 Seamus Mullen is an acclaimed New York chef known for his approachable, modern Spanish cuisine that has garnered him critical acclaim and a strong following.
 Growing up on an organic farm in Vermont, Mullen learned the value of harvesting the surrounding land to bring flavorful meals to the table.
 Jobs in local restaurants provided an early glimpse into the industry, and Mullen was immediately hooked.

 In 2009 Mullen introduced his cooking style to a national audience and was a finalist on the award-winning Food Network series, "The Next Iron Chef."
 Chef Mullen is currently at work on his first solo restaurant, Tertulia, in Manhattan's West Village.
 He is also a featured judge on the Food Network series "Chopped" and has recently completed his first cookbook, Hero Food, published in 2012 by Andrews McMeel.
-Seamus lives in Manhattan with his fiancee.
-When he's not in the restaurant, he can be found scouring flea markets for forgotten treasures.
+Seamus lives in Manhattan, where he can be found scouring flea markets for forgotten treasures when he's not in the restaurant.